mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Changelog
 ---------

+- 2020-05-20 Include rationale for why we don't use `awaitedTimeMS`

 - 2020-04-20 Add streaming heartbeat protocol.

 - 2020-03-09 A monitor check that creates a new connection MUST use the